AppleVine/workbookt3/workbook.md

 ## 2 - What are the most important aspects of quality software?
 <!-- [List discuss and demonstrate 6 software quality characteristics] 6 points -->

 Different standards explain these characteristics differently using similar language.
-The ISO/IEC 25010:2011 standard uses Functional Suitability, Performance Efficiency, Compatability, Usability, Reliability, Security, Maintainability and Portability.
+The ISO/IEC 25010:2011 standard uses Functional Suitability, Performance Efficiency, Compatability, Usability, Reliability, Security, Maintainability and Portability.<sup>2</sup>

 Functional suitability refers to the codes ability to perform all of the required functions as expected.
 This aspect is split into three sub-characteristics in the standard.
 - Functional completeness: the degree to which software performs all required functions & features.